imagej/tutorials/notebooks/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/imagej/tutorials/master)

 Welcome to the Jupyter notebook tutorials for the ImageJ and SciJava APIs.
 Here you will find a variety of notebooks detailing different use cases, examples and demonstrations of ImageJ, SciJAva, ImageJ-Ops and more.
 While we arranged the notebooks from introduction to more specific and advanced topics, ***you can start anywhere you like***.
-To help you navigate this directory, below you will find a map depicting the folder and notebook layout.

 Use the "launch binder" badge above to try the Jupyter notebooks on the cloud